tylerc108/MechaCar_Statistical_Analysis/README.md

 <img width="520" alt="Screen Shot 2022-07-31 at 9 52 40 AM" src="https://user-images.githubusercontent.com/103055666/182029607-3c65d043-2021-40d9-afc7-971219993f39.png">

-* Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+* Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset? vehicle_length and ground_clearance

 * Is the slope of the linear model considered to be zero?
 Why or why not?
+No, because there are variables that we identified as having a non-random amount of variance to the mpg values in deliverable 1.

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+No, because the r-squared value is .7149 and we would like it to be much closer to 1.
+This is because there are variables included in the test that are unnecessary to include because they dont have any non-random relationship with mpg.

 ## Summary Statistics on Suspension Coils